matkapi/postpy2/README.md

 ## Contribution

 Feel free to share your ideas or any problems in [issues](https://github.com/dtregubov/postpygraphql/issues).
 Contributions are welcomed.
-Give PostpyGraphQL a star to encourage me to continue its development.
+Give PostPyGraphQL a star to encourage me to continue its development.